peekolo/waverunner/RUNBOOK.md

 That means the wave should not pause for approval prompts.
 Claude currently uses the same dangerous-permissions pattern that already works in your other project, constrained by an explicit allowed-tools list.

+Both adapters are always installed.
+The top-level `cli` in `config.json` is only the default; any execution can set its own `cli` to run on the other CLI, so one wave can mix `claude` and `codex` tasks.

 ## Recommended Workflow

 1. Keep the file referenced by `master_prompt_path` stable and project-wide.